TinfFoil/isotopy-identification/README.md

 # Contents

-1. `subtitles` contains the software for the alignment of temporal annotations and subtitles.
+1. `subtitles` contains the software used for the aligning the temporal annotations and the subtitles.
-2. `keyframes` contains the scripts for extracting the keyframes of the segments.
+2. `keyframes` contains the scripts used for extracting the keyframes of the segments.
-3. `models` contains the scripts for running the experiments with [CLIP](https://huggingface.co/docs/transformers/model_doc/clip), [BERT](https://huggingface.co/docs/transformers/model_doc/bert) and [MMBT](https://github.com/facebookresearch/mmbt).
+3. `models` contains the scripts used for running the experiments with [CLIP](https://huggingface.co/docs/transformers/model_doc/clip), [BERT](https://huggingface.co/docs/transformers/model_doc/bert) and [MMBT](https://github.com/facebookresearch/mmbt).